Sulles/AIOServer/README.md

 ## Communication
 All communication between client and server will be through AIOMessage Google protobuf messages

-All services must define their own google protobuf message
+All services must define their own google protobuf message and register upon object initialization